lowlyzapped/Quiet/README.md

 # Text files
 If you wish to use the `$rules` command, simply rename `rules.md.example` to `rules.md` and fill it in.
 Same goes with the `welcome.md.example` file, if you want your bot to send a welcome message when a member joins your server.
+Do the same with `points.json.example`.
+There is already a link set by default, serving as a template.

 # New features
 I will updating Quiet whenever I have major command breakthroughs.
 If you have any interesting new features you'd like to see implemented in Quiet, you are warmly welcomed to make a **pull request** on this repo.